EmreUYGUNX/lumi-platform/docs/api/README.md

 ## Tooling

 - Use `pnpm exec openapi-generator-cli` (to be added in Phase 1) for client SDK generation.
+- Generate the canonical spec with `pnpm docs:openapi:generate` and keep it committed.
-- Validate specs using Spectral or similar linting before committing.
+- Validate specs using Spectral (`pnpm docs:openapi:lint`) before committing.

 ## Next Steps